-Interior decorators focus on the aesthetics of a home.
+Interior decorators focus only on the aesthetics of a home.

 Their main focus is on making an existing home more visually appealing.

 They can assist in selecting flooring, lighting, window coverings, paint colors, furniture, and accessories, however they do not design structural changes (such as a kitchen or bathroom remodel).